Pensions in divorce — achieving equality in retirement through sharing, attachment & offsetting

-Some claimants under the Infected Blood Compensation Scheme have waited as long as 50 years to be recompensed, which may have left them in an unfair inheritance tax (IHT) planning situation.
+One heartening announcement in last week’s Budget was the Government’s agreement to make the changes to the Infected Blood Compensation Scheme that The Association of Lifetime Lawyers (ALL) and the Society of Trust and Estate Practitioners (STEP) have been lobbying for.
+Some claimants have waited as long as 50 years to be recompensed, which left many families in an unfair inheritance tax (IHT) planning situation.

-The Society of Trust and Estate Practitioners (STEP) and the Association of Lifetime Lawyers are currently working with HMRC to seek to address these inequalities.
-Here, their member and our own private client solicitor, Helen Dawson, explains what’s happened and why those affected should seek urgent legal advice.
+Here, STEP (the Society of Trust and Estate Practitioners) and ALL (the Association of Lifetime Lawyers) member and our own private client solicitor, Helen Dawson, explains why these organisations have been campaigning for change, what those changes are and why people affected should seek prompt legal advice.

 Compensation payments made by the Infected Blood Compensation Authority are exempt from income tax, capital gains tax and IHT (as per schedule 15 of the Finance Act 2020).
 Payments received can be gifted either in lifetime or on death free of IHT.